mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 - Selecting more than one line with mouse

 The process of swapping assets in involved developing a complex chain of many of the individual actions listed above.
 These processes happened at wildly varied times for different people.
 Some participant became remarkably adept at these processes and in doing so transformed these changes into a fluid operation.
 Learners who had mastered the skill were asked by others for help.
 The rapid adoption and transfer of these processes between community members indicates the high motivational factor for participants of incoporating self-created graphical elements.
 These motivational factors are explored in a later section.

+**Impressive fluency**

+As per Te and Da - example in previous chapter where the preview window replaced paper prototyping, rapids shifts between code and game are optimal and build a particular fluidity of practice